anirudh-muthuswamy/baseballcv_fine_tune/README.md

 ### 2\.
 Fine-Tune the Model

 The `fine_tune.py` script handles both hyperparameter optimization and the actual fine-tuning process.
+A freeze_layers parameters can be used to set the number of initial layers to be frozen during fine tuning, which helps in retaining weights for initial feature extraction

 #### Hyperparameter Optimization